1. Thermal Imaging

 Sports medicine performance diagnostics with VarioCAM® HD head 880

 Scientists from the Department of Sports Medicine, Prevention and Rehabilitation at the Institute of Sports Science of Johannes Gutenberg University (JGU) Mainz have demonstrated in their latest research how infrared thermography and artificial intelligence (AI) can help to better understand physiological responses to physical stress.
-Using methods such as StereoThermoLegs and ThermoNet, thermal images can be evaluated automatically to precisely record temperature changes in the legs during running or cycling.
+With the developed analysis methods, such as StereoThermoLegs and ThermoNet, specific heat-distribution patterns can be automatically evaluated in thermograms, enabling the precise recording of temperature changes in the legs during running or cycling.

 Vessel-associated heat distribution patterns on the body surface

-In sports medicine, thermography is becoming increasingly important as a non-invasive measurement method.
-As part of a study, scientists from JGU Mainz investigated the potential and applicability of the method for dynamic measurements in performance physiology.
-In their analysis, the research group under Dr. Barlo Hillen found skin temperature patterns across the entire body surface that resemble subcutaneous vessels with their tree-like branching structure.
-Previous scientific studies have also identified these “hyperthermal spots” or “thermal kinetic patterns” under physical stress; however, due to the small number of subjects, different camera systems, and varying experimental parameters, the results have been difficult to compare.
+Thermography is becoming increasingly important in sports medicine as a non-invasive measurement method.
+As part of a study, scientists from JGU Mainz investigated the potential and applicability of the method for measurements in various stress scenarios within performance physiology.
+In their analysis, the research group led by Dr. Barlo Hillen found a distinct heat distribution pattern of the arterial perforating vessels across the entire body surface.
+Previous scientific studies have also identified “hyperthermal spots” or “thermal kinetic patterns” in measurements under physical stress, but the results were only comparable to a limited extent due to the use of different camera systems and varying analysis strategies.

 Download Case Study